 So what makes one grower achieve good results on a constant basis and others fail?
 Well, in a nutshell, it’s not luck or magic and usually it’s not a fluke either – it is quite simply down to planning and attention to detail.
-So, why don’t we make 2016 the year that we ALL grow crops that we can be jolly proud of!
+So, why don’t we ALL grow crops that we can be jolly proud of!

 This is how you go about it: Planning what, where, when and how you are going to sow is key.
 These are

 some of the questions you need to be asking.